The relative lattice path operad: Introduction

-\paragraph{Acknowledgement} I would like to warmly thank Muriel Livernet for corrections and suggestions on an earlier version of this paper and Eduardo Hoefel for his constant support.
-The author was supported by ``Bolsista da CAPES à Projeto 88881.030367/2013-01''.
+\paragraph{Acknowledgement} I would like to warmly thank both Muriel Livernet for corrections and suggestions on an earlier version of this paper and Eduardo Hoefel for his constant support.
+I am highly indebted to the anonymous referee for her/his numerous enlightening comments, suggestions and corrections.
+The author was partially supported by ``Bolsista da CAPES à Projeto 88881.030367/2013-01''.